jayjoska/tinyTraveler/WIKI.md

 5. View the diff made by holding command and hovering over the hyperlink on terminal.

-5. Make sure to add a summary, test plan, and add all teammates (Karena, Jaynicka, Jose, Michelle) excluding youreslf.
+5. Make sure to add a summary, test plan, and add all teammates (Karena, Jaynicka, Jose, Michelle) excluding yourself.

+6. Once your diff has been approved, land it using ```arc diff```.

 * [Arcanist tutorial](https://secure.phabricator.com/book/phabricator/article/arcanist/)